mvysny/karibu-migration/README.md

    easiest replacement is to simply show or hide the clear button.
 Also see [Adding support for null values to Vaadin ComboBox](https://mvysny.github.io/vaadin-combobox-null-value/) for more details.
 * Given that, replace `setEmptySelectionCaption()` with `setPlaceholder()`.
+* `setTextInputAllowed()` - no replacement.
+ComboBox always allows text input.
+Use `Select` instead if you want to disable text input.

 ## NativeSelect -> Select